 Contains source code for utility classes and business objects (for example, .cs, .vb, and .jsl files) that you want to compile as part of your application.
 In a dynamically compiled application, ASP.NET compiles the code in the App_Code folder on the initial request to your application.
 Items in this folder are then recompiled when any changes are detected.

 Code in the App_Code folder is referenced automatically in your application.
 In addition, the App_Code folder can contain subdirectories of files that need to be compiled at run time.
-For more information, see Shared Code Folders in ASP.NET Web Site Projects and codeSubDirectories Element for compilation (ASP.NET Settings Schema).
+For more information, see Shared Code Folders in ASP.NET Web Sites and codeSubDirectories Element for compilation (ASP.NET Settings Schema).

 Contains application data files including MDF files, XML files, as well as other data store files.
 The App_Data folder is used by ASP.NET 2.0 to store an application's local database, which can be used for maintaining membership and role information.
 For more information, see Introduction to Membership and Understanding Role Management.